 Should both parties accept the award suggested by the Injuries Board, then the Injuries will issue an order to the person at fault to pay the settlement amount.
 Once this happens and the monies are paid over, the case is then deemed to be settled – full and final settlement, meaning that the person making the claim cannot return at a later date seeking further compensation.

 If one of the parties involved rejects the settlement suggestion by the Injuries Board the case will move to the next stage of the process, i.e. legal proceedings to move the case to court for a judge to decide the outcome.
 At this stage, you will work with your solicitor and they will issue legal proceedings to move the case along.

 The majority of personal injury cases will settle outside of court.
 The reality is that if you move past the Injuries Board stage to legal proceedings that you will not have to step foot into a courtroom.

-In a personal injury * case involving an accident where you have suffered an injury, property damage or another kind of loss, as the injured party you can seek to claim for those losses.
+In a personal injury* case involving an accident where you have suffered an injury, property damage or another kind of loss, as the injured party you can seek to claim for those losses.
 The best way to do so is to speak with a personal injury solicitor about your case.
-The losses the injured party incurs are called ‘damages’ and generally are broken down into two categories: General Damages and Special Damages:
+The losses the injured party incurs are called ‘damages’.

 The consequences of the same injury or illness will vary between individuals.
 So the amount of compensation you could receive will be personal to you.
 Our personal injury solicitors are experienced in accurately valuing claims based on your particular circumstances, to ensure you get the compensation you deserve.